The Xometry app works best with JavaScript enabled!

 Laser power.
 Image Credit: Shutterstock.com/Pixel B

-Laser power is the energy delivered by a laser beam per unit of time and per unit of area.
-A range of factors defines the application and utility of laser emission.
-These include: monochromaticity, central frequency, coherence, collimation, beam quality, minimum spot size, beam power, and irradiance.
-Laser power can be measured in a variety of ways.
-The most powerful source does not necessarily equate to the most powerful effect.
-The source power is usually a product specification item, rather than a factor to measure, although there are photometer tools that can do this.
-The power and its ability to generate a high-intensity spot are the critical properties of a laser in a laser cutter application.
-Spot size and energy intensity of the spot describe the beam’s ability to initiate and perform the cutting.
+Laser power is defined as the energy delivered by a laser beam per unit of time and per unit of area.
+Many factors determine the application and utility of laser emission, including monochromaticity, central frequency, coherence, collimation, beam quality, minimum spot size, beam power, and irradiance.
+Laser power can be measured using various methods.
+The most powerful source does not necessarily produce the most significant effect.
+The product documentation typically specifies source power as a standard characteristic, although photometric tools are also available for direct measurement.
+In laser cutting applications, the power and its ability to generate a high-intensity spot are two critical parameters.
+Spot size and the energy intensity at that spot determine the beam’s effectiveness in initiating and performing cutting operations.

 What Is Laser Power?

-Laser power defines the energy delivered by a laser beam per unit of time and per unit of area.
-It is a crucial parameter in laser systems and plays a significant role in determining the cutting, engraving, or marking capabilities of a cutting or engraving machine.
+Laser power defines the energy a laser beam delivers per unit of time and area.
+It is a crucial parameter in laser systems and plays a significant role in determining a cutting or engraving machine's cutting, engraving, or marking capabilities.
 The absolute laser power is typically measured in watts (W, kW), representing the rate of energy transfer to the cut point.
 The power output of lasers varies widely, ranging from a few milliwatts for low-power devices in consumer electronics or laser pointers to tens of kilowatts for industrial laser systems used in cutting or welding.

 In laser cutting or material processing applications, the laser power directly affects the cutting speed and the depth or intensity of the laser's interaction with the material.
 Higher laser power enables faster cutting of thicker sections or harder-to-cut materials.
 The ability to process material rapidly also depends on the spot size and beam quality, as these increase the power per unit area, concentrating the laser power onto the smallest possible spot size to increase the intensity of energy at the cut by increasing the specific energy.